cardano-foundation/CIPs/CIP - ?/README.md

 **danger_zone:** The danger_zone is the part of the plotted reward function who's tangent slope is less than 2.5x10^-10.
 Danger_zone represents the total pool stake the minPoolCost disincentivizes against by offering relatively low rewards.
 The danger_zone is shown in red and more favorable rewards are in black {fig.1}.

 **real set of pools:** These are pools that actually exist on-chain.
 The real set of public pledge values are between 0 and 10M with no public pledge between 10M and saturation.
-Only 3 public pools' pledge exceed the tipping_point.
+Only 1 public pools' pledge matches the tipping_point.

 **sybille attack** - an attacker with low stake tries to gain a majority of stake by creating lots of pools with low cost.